telerik/blazor-docs/components/combobox/refresh-data.md

 ## Rebind Method

-To refresh the AutoComplete data when using [`OnRead`]({%slug components/combobox/events%}#onread), call the `Rebind` method of the TelerikAutoComplete reference.
+To refresh the ComboBox data when using [`OnRead`]({%slug components/combobox/events%}#onread), call the `Rebind` method of the TelerikComboBox reference.
 This will fire the `OnRead` event and execute the business logic in the handler.

 ````CSHTML
 @* Clicking on the Rebind button will delete the first option from the dropdown and refresh the data *@